 It was already the largest healthcare data breach in American history.
 It still is.

-The final count, reported to OCR on July 31, 2025: 192.7 million people affected.
-That’s roughly 57% of the American population.
-UnitedHealth Group’s total costs exceeded $3.09 billion according to its January 2025 earnings report.
-Thousands of physician habits nearly went bankrupt during the weeks-long claims processing outage.
-And the question that matters most a year later – did anything actually change? – deserves an honest answer.
+The final count, reported to OCR on July 31, 2025: 192.7 million individuals affected.
+That's roughly 57% of the American population.
+UnitedHealth Group's total costs exceeded $3.09 billion according to its January 2025 earnings report.
+Thousands of physician practices nearly went bankrupt during the weeks-long claims processing outage.
+And the question that matters most a year later -- did anything actually change? -- deserves an honest answer.

 Most patients had never heard of Change Healthcare before the breach.
 Most providers knew the name but didn't fully appreciate what it meant that a single company processed roughly one-third of all healthcare claims in the United States.

-This wasn’t just a data theft.
-It was a shutdown of the payment systems that American healthcare depends on.
+This wasn't just a data theft.
+It was a shutdown of the payment infrastructure that American healthcare depends on.

 The Outage That Nearly Broke Small Practices